WGN-TV: WGN goes national (1978–1995)

-In August 1983, WGN-TV unveiled one of the most successful station image campaigns in the United States with the launch of the "Chicago's Very Own" campaign.
-(The slogan—to which WGN holds the trademark rights and continues to be used by the station—is a variant of the "Chicago's Own" tagline that had been used in on-air identifications periodically since the 1960s.)
-Developed by Peter Marino (WGN-TV's director of promotions at the time) and Mike Waterkotte (then the creative director of now-defunct Chicago advertising agency Eisaman, Johns & Law), the campaign promotions focused on the city's people and cultural heritage as well as WGN-TV's local programming efforts, and were accompanied by an imaging theme performed by legendary R&B singer and Chicago native Lou Rawls.
-The seven-note musical signature of the image theme was also incorporated into two associated music packages that were used for the station's newscasts and identifications between 1984 and 1993, while the slogan has served as the title for two other news themes commissioned exclusively for WGN-TV in subsequent years (a John Hegner-composed package used from 1993 to 1997 and a 615 Music-composed package that has been used since November 1, 2007) as well as for a weekly profile series that aired from 1988 until 1990 and evolved into a continuing weekly 9 p.m. news segment.
-At various points over the years, the "[city/region]'s Very Own" slogan was also adapted by some of its Tribune-owned sister stations (such as WPIX, KTLA and WTTV in Indianapolis).
+In August 1983, WGN-TV unveiled the "Chicago's Very Own" campaign, one of the most-successful station-image campaigns in the U.S. (Note: The slogan, to which WGN holds the trademark rights and continues to be used by the station, is a variant of the "Chicago's Own" tagline that had been used in on-air identifications periodically since the 1960s.)
+Peter Marino, WGN-TV's director of promotions, and Mike Waterkotte, the creative director of Chicago advertising agency Eisaman, Johns & Law, developed the campaign; promotions focused on the city's people and cultural heritage, and WGN-TV's local programming, and were accompanied by an image theme performed by the R&B singer and Chicago native Lou Rawls.
+The seven-note musical signature of the image theme was also incorporated into two music packages that were used for the station's newscasts and identifications between 1984 and 1993, while the slogan has served as the title for two other news themes commissioned exclusively for WGN-TV—a John Hegner–composed package used from 1993 to 1997 and a 615 Music–composed package that has been used since November 1, 2007—as well as for a weekly profile series that aired from 1988 until 1990 and evolved into a weekly 9 p.m. news segment.
+The "[city/region]'s Very Own" slogan was also adapted by some of its Tribune-owned sister stations (such as WPIX, KTLA, and WTTV in Indianapolis).
 On November 10, 1984, WGN-TV became an affiliate of the MGM/UA Premiere Network ad hoc syndicated film service.